Acupuncture effective on many points

 Don't continue to suffer from pain or other complaints.
 Make an appointment with an acupuncturist.
 You can find one near you through the search function on this page.

-Feel free to ask if you can have a phone consultation and brief introduction first, before making an appointment.
-If you prefer that.
+Feel free to ask if you can first have a phone consultation and brief introduction before scheduling an appointment.
+If that makes you more comfortable.

 * AD dated 09/06/2022